 Use our one-stop tool to search all our journal and database subscriptions in one go.
 We call this search tool 'Discover'.

-An article reference is made up of the author(s), the year of publication, the article title as well as the publication title and volume number, issue number and pages.
-For example:
+Article references are made up of the author(s), the year of publication, the article title, as well as the publication title and volume number, issue number and pages.

-Journal articles can also be found using Google Scholar or direct at publisher websites.
-However, please be aware that you may still need to authenticate (i.e. demonstrate that you are a member of the university) to access our subscribed titles when off campus.
-You should also be aware that the Library does not necessarily subscribe to every journal on a publisher website.
-You are more likely to find subscribed content via the Library search box on the Library homepage.
+You can also find journal articles using Google Scholar or at publisher websites.
+You will need to authenticate to access our subscribed titles when off campus (i.e. show that you are a member of the university by logging in using your University user ID and password).
+Be aware that we do not subscribe to every journal on a publisher website.
+You are more likely to find subscribed content quickly and easily via the library search box on our homepage.

 Sometimes you may see an abbreviated version of the publication title in a reference.
-There are several sources which can be used to find the full journal title, including:
+There are several sources you can use to find the full journal title, including:

 'Discover' is our one-stop search tool for exploring our journal and database subscriptions.
 Using 'Discover' will save you valuable time by searching many publications at once.
 Remember to log in using your University user ID and password to gain full access.